pyvinyas/signoz.io/docs/tutorial/infinite-retention-aws-s3.md

 - Data in AWS S3 is inaccessible in SigNoz UI
 - Need to use third-party tool like **Amazon Athena** to query data
-- Manual task for adding prefixes for different types of signals like logs, metrics, traces
+- Due to limitation of AWS S3 Exporter, you won't be able differentiate different signals like logs, metrics, and traces - hence the need of including different prefixes

 :::info
 If you want to query data stored in AWS S3 using **SigNoz** and do not